tweag/nickel/examples/README.md

 ## Execution

 Please follow the main repository's README instructions to have a working nickel executable.
-You can then either use one-liner commands or launch an interactive
+You can then either use the command line or launch an interactive session.
+Play with the values to see contracts failing when fed with invalid data!
-session:

 ### From the command line